-The Chasm Institute recommends a nine-element approach to creating a market strategy development and execution. [ii] Here, we delve into two of the most important elements: target customer and reasons to buy.
+The Chasm Institute recommends a nine-element approach to creating a market strategy development and execution.
+Here, we delve into two of the most important elements: target customers and reasons to buy.

 The Chasm Institute also includes these four important elements in its model: whole product, distribution, competition, and positioning.